TaylorJadin/jadin.me/content/posts/2022/09/my-hugo-setup/index.md

 <iframe title="My Hugo setup" src="https://video.jadin.me/videos/embed/b43de357-9c77-47d9-ac99-01527410a906" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0"></iframe>

-The point of this post and stream were to show how I use this tool, but all of this is really not a good starting point if you are looking to start with hugo, or you just want to see how it works.
+The point of the stream was to show how I use this tool, but all of this is really not a good starting point if you are looking to get started with hugo, or you just want to see how it works.
 For that, I'd recommend checking out the [hugo quick start documentation](https://gohugo.io/getting-started/quick-start/)!

 The stream was about an hour, and I talked a bit about why I use a static site generator for my blog, and why specifically hugo.
 I also dove into the tools I use for this: